Analytic Approach for Computation of Topological Number of Integrable Vortex on Torus: Introduction

-Although the integrable vortices except for the Popov vortices are defined on non-compact surfaces, they may also live on compact surfaces of constant curvature, i.e., the surfaces of genus $g\geq1$.
-For those vortices, the periodicity of the background surfaces strongly restricts the solution spaces to the vortex equations.
-For the cases of $g=1$, the Jackiw-Pi vortices on a torus are considered earlier in \cite{Olesen:1991dg} and reconsidered in \cite{Akerblom:2009ev}, in which the elliptic functions describe the vortices.
-For the cases of $g=2$, a special solution to the Taubes equation is constructed with Schwarzian triangular functions \cite{Manton:2016waw}.
-However, a comprehensive understanding of the vortices on compact surfaces has not been achieved.
-For example, a systematic approach to calculating the characteristics of the vortices such as the vortex number is not established.
-In this paper, we will show an analytical method for determining the vortex number on a torus, namely the first Chern number, and aim to elucidate the vortices on compact surfaces in detail.
+Although the integrable vortices except for the Popov vortices are defined on non-compact surfaces, they may also live on compact surfaces of constant curvature, i.e., surfaces of genus $g\geq1$.
+For those vortices, periodicity of the background surfaces strongly restricts solution spaces to the vortex equations.
+For the cases of $g=1$, the Jackiw-Pi vortices on a torus are considered earlier in \cite{Olesen:1991dg} and reconsidered in \cite{Akerblom:2009ev}, in which the elliptic functions describe vortices.
+In addition, the relativistic Chern-Simons-Higgs vortices also exist on a torus \cite{Caffarelli1995}.
+For the cases of $g=2$, a special solution to the Taubes equation is constructed with the Schwarzian triangular functions \cite{Manton:2016waw}.
+Along these lines, there exist several discussions regarding a vortex number on a compact manifold for the Popov vortex \cite{Popov:2012av,Manton:2012fv} and the Taubes vortex \cite{Baptista:2012tx}.
+However, a comprehensive understanding of analytical aspects of vortices on compact surfaces has not been accomplished.
+In this paper, we will perform explicitly an analytical calculation for determining a vortex number on a torus, namely the first Chern number, and aim to elucidate the vortices on compact surfaces in detail.

-Another topic of solitonic objects on compact spaces such as torus is the possibility of having twisted periodic conditions, which leads to the so-called fractionally charged solitons, e.g., \cite{Bruckmann:2007zh}.
+Another topic of solitonic objects on compact spaces such as torus is the possibility of having twisted periodic conditions, which leads to so-called fractionally charged solitons, e.g., \cite{Bruckmann:2007zh}.
 Those kinds of objects are one of the key research interests for the physics of confinement \cite{tHooft:1981nnx,Gonzalez-Arroyo:2019wpu,Anber:2023sjn}, however, we do not consider the twisted periodic conditions here and remain them as a subject of future research.